Vacuum fluorescent display: Design

 The principle of operation is identical to that of a vacuum tube triode.
 Electrons can only reach (and "illuminate") a given plate element if both the grid and the plate are at a positive potential with respect to the cathode.
 This allows the displays to be organized as multiplexed displays where the multiple grids and plates form a matrix, minimizing the number of signal pins required.
 In the example of the VCR display shown to the right, the grids are arranged so that only one digit is illuminated at a time.
 All of the similar plates in all of the digits (for example, all of the lower-left plates in all of the digits) are connected in parallel.
 One by one, the microprocessor driving the display enables a digit by placing a positive voltage on that digit's grid and then placing a positive voltage on the appropriate plates.
 Electrons flow through that digit's grid and strike those plates that are at a positive potential.
 The microprocessor cycles through illuminating the digits in this way at a rate high enough to create the illusion of all digits glowing at once via persistence of vision.

 The extra indicators (in our example, "VCR", "Hi-Fi", "STEREO", "SAP", etc.) are arranged as if they were segments of an additional digit or two or extra segments of existing digits and are scanned using the same multiplexed strategy as the real digits.
 Some of these extra indicators may use a phosphor that emits a different color of light, for example, orange.

 The light emitted by most VFDs contains many colors and can often be filtered to enhance the color saturation providing a deep green or deep blue, depending on the whims of the product's designers.
 Phosphors used in VFDs are different from those in cathode-ray displays since they must emit acceptable brightness with only around 50 volts of electron energy, compared to several thousand volts in a CRT.
 The insulating layer in a VFD is normally black, however it can be removed or made transparent to allow the display to be transparent.
 AMVFD displays that incorporate a driver IC are available for applications that require high image brightness and an increased number of pixels.
 Phosphors of different colors can be stacked on top of each other for achieving gradations and various color combinations.
 Hybrid VFDs include both fixed display segments and a graphic VFD in the same unit.
-VFDs may have display segments, grids and related circuitry on their front and rear plass panels, using a central cathode for both panels, allowing for increased segment density.
+VFDs may have display segments, grids and related circuitry on their front and rear glass panels, using a central cathode for both panels, allowing for increased segment density.
 The segments can also be placed exclusively on the front instead of on the back, improving viewing angles and brightness.